 Who We Are

-Our team is a mix of journalists, artists, academics, volunteers and community members who believe community media has the power to strengthen underserved or marginalized groups.
+Our team includes student journalists, artists, academics, volunteers and community members who believe in the power of community media to inform, connect and strengthen historically underserved and marginalized communities.

 Our History

-Our newsroom is rooted in a legacy of grassroots, community journalism.
-In the 70s, Professor Juan Gonzales created a La Raza Studies class at San Francisco State University as a way to channel more Latino people into journalism careers.
-The final project was to create a bilingual newspaper in English and Spanish.
-The first edition of El Tecolote hit the streets on August 24, 1970.
+Our newsroom is rooted in a legacy of grassroots community journalism.
+In 1970, Professor Juan Gonzales created a La Raza Studies course at San Francisco State University to encourage more Latino students to pursue careers in journalism.
+As their final project, students created a bilingual newspaper in English and Spanish.
+The first edition of El Tecolote hit the streets of the Mission District on August 24, 1970.